KindredSM/KindredSM/README.md

 ### Hi there 👋

-My name is Kindred, I am a frontend software engineer based in Brighton, UK.
+My name is Kindred, I am a frontend-focused software engineer based in Brighton, UK.

 - 🔭 I’m currently using Vue.js, Next.js, JavaScript, TypeScript, Tailwind, Figma and more to design and build front-end applications and websites.